ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/software.md

 ---

 **2\.** Find sickle and navigate to the page.
 Click on "Clone or Download" and copy the URL.
 In your home directory, create a "software" directory and go into it.
+In order to clone (get a copy of) the repository, we need to use the "git" command.
 Clone the git repository in the software directory:

 	cd
 	mkdir software
 	cd software
 	git clone https://github.com/ucdavis-bioinformatics/sickle.git

+git has many subcommands, but the one you will use the most (unless you are creating software) is "git clone" to get a copy of the source code for some software from github.

 ---